kawaway/vagrant-dnsconf/README.md

 a vagrant plugin that set guest dns configuration, e.g. interfaces

 ### objective
-If use synced-folder with nfs, vagrant try to install nfs-common but Installation fails if resolv.conf contains an inaccessible dns server addresses.
+If use synced-folder with nfs, vagrant try to install nfs-common but Installation fails if resolv.conf contains an inaccessible dns server addresses. same as smb(cifs-utils), and other packages that install before provision.

 confirmed on
  - generic/debian9, generic/debian10